chickensmitten/git-lessons/README.md

 - Remote tracking branch: local copy of a remote branch (not to be edited) `git fetch` to get its data
 - Local tracking Branch: local reference to remote tracking branch (to be edited)

+A **local branch** is a branch that only you (the local user) can see.
+It exists only on your local machine.

+    git branch myNewBranch        # Create local branch named "myNewBranch"

+A **remote branch** is a branch on a remote location (in most cases `origin`).
+You can push the newly created local branch `myNewBranch` to `origin`.
+Now other users can track it.

+    git push -u origin myNewBranch   # Pushes your newly created local branch "myNewBranch"
+                                     # to the remote "origin".
+                                     # So now a new branch named "myNewBranch" is
+                                     # created on the remote machine named "origin"

+A **remote tracking branch** is a local copy of a remote branch.
+When `myNewBranch` is pushed to `origin` using the command above, a remote tracking branch named `origin/myNewBranch` is created on your machine.
+This remote tracking branch tracks the remote branch `myNewBranch` on `origin`.
+You can update your **remote tracking branch** to be in sync with the **remote branch** using `git fetch` or `git pull`.

+    git pull origin myNewBranch      # Pulls new commits from branch "myNewBranch"
+                                     # on remote "origin" into remote tracking
+                                     # branch on your machine "origin/myNewBranch".
+                                     # Here "origin/myNewBranch" is your copy of
+                                     # "myNewBranch" on "origin"

+A **local tracking branch** is a **local branch** that is tracking another branch.
+This is so that you can push/pull commits to/from the other branch.
+Local tracking branches in most cases track a remote tracking branch.
+When you push a local branch to `origin` using the `git push` command with a `-u` option (as shown above), you set up the local branch `myNewBranch` to track the remote tracking branch `origin/myNewBranch`.
+This is needed to use `git push` and `git pull` without specifying an upstream to push to or pull from.

+    git checkout myNewBranch      # Switch to myNewBranch git pull                      # Updates remote tracking branch "origin/myNewBranch"
+                                  # to be in sync with the remote branch "myNewBranch"
+                                  # on "origin".
+                                  # Pulls these new commits from "origin/myNewBranch"
+                                  # to local branch "myNewBranch which you just switched to.

 **Git Commands for githubs**
 - `git branch -r` shows all remote branch
 - `git branch -a` shows all branches